 Your Sage 100 system is a powerful, flexible program.
 The software provides several resources to help answer your questions.
 Sources of documentation include the Help system, the Installation and System Administrator's Guide, and additional documents.
-Customer Support is available as well.
+Customer Support is also available.